Appraisals and Inspections

 Minnesota Statute 273.08 requires that all appraisers physically review each property at least every five years.
 The appraisal interval may be shorter due to review appraisals requested by the owner, ongoing new construction or if the appraiser feels there may be an error in the property information for a particular property.

-The Carlton County Assessor's Office announces every spring what cities and townships they will be reappraising that year on the Carlton County Website.
-Please contact the Assessor's Office to determine when your property is scheduled to be reassessed.
+The Carlton County Assessor’s Office announces every spring what cities and townships they will be reappraising that year on the Carlton County Website.

 How will I identify a Carlton County Appraiser?